braze-inc/braze-docs/_docs/_home/contributing/setting_up_your_environment.md

 # Setting up your environment

 > Learn how to set up your local environment, so you can make complex or multi-document changes to Braze Docs.
 You'll only need to do set up your environment once.
-Once you're finished, you can [build the docs locally]({{site.baseurl}}/home/getting_started/building_the_docs_locally/) to preview your work while you write.
+Once you're finished, you can [build the docs locally]({{site.baseurl}}/home/getting_started/building_the_docs_locally/) to generate a site preview.

 ## Prerequisites